tdunlap607/docker_vs_cg/README.md

 github.com/hashicorp/consul     v1.10.12                1.14.5        go-module  GHSA-c57c-7hrj-6q6v  Medium
 ```

 Nine unique vulnerabilities exist, all coming from go modules.
-So the question arises, how do we update these vulnerable go modules?
-The first thought would simply be ```go get example.com/theirmodule@latest```, so let's try it.
+So, how do we update these vulnerable go modules?
+The first thought would be ```go get example.com/theirmodule@latest```, so let's try it.
 We can interact with the shell inside of the running container in an attempt to update the go modules:

 ```bash
 $ docker run -u 0 -it traefik:latest /bin/sh